 10 things you might not know about Dublin!

-1. ‘Humane hanging’ was invented in 1866 by Samuel Haughton, a TCD geology professor.
+2. ‘Humane hanging’ was invented here in 1866 by Samuel Haughton, a TCD geology professor.

-Acetylene was first discovered in Leinster House in 1836 by Edmund Davy.
-Davy, professor of chemistry for the Royal Dublin Society, which had its headquarters there until 1922, was also a cousin of Sir Humphrey ‘safety lamp’ Davy.
+3. Acetylene was discovered in Leinster House in 1836 by a chemistry professor, Edmund Davy, who nearly blew the place up with his experiment.
+Davy was a professor with the Royal Dublin Society, which had its headquarters there until 1922.

-3. The first successful radiation therapy for cancer was pioneered here in 1914, again from Leinster House.
+4. The first successful radiotherapy for cancer was pioneered here in 1914, again from Leinster House.
 (It used radon gas in place of radium, and was invented by a TCD geo-physicist, Professor John Joly.)

 7. Sudocrem was invented by a Dublin pharmacist Thomas Smith in the 1930s.